AD-SDL/wei_workflow_gen/README.md

 4. Satisfiability of the resulting z3 statment is checked, if unsatisfiable, the restart at step 1 with some feedback.

 Using z3 in this manner was inspired by [Large Language Models Can Plan Your Travels Rigorously with Formal Verification Tools](https://arxiv.org/abs/2404.11891).

+### LLMs
+The underlying model for each model can be augmented by the config (see below), the standard during testing was GPT4.

 ### History
 A feature of wei_gen is the ability to load and store sessions.
 This enables wei_gen to not only be used in an iterative manner after an experiment is run (you can use wei_gen to help modify your workflow or code given errors that arose), but also allows wei_gen to work async.
 This enables wei_gen to be hosted as an API, as session data is persisted across various requests as long as a proper session UID is passed by the user.<br/>